-"They [the Leviim] are given to Me from among the Israelites."
+"For given, given are they [the Leviim] to Me, from among the Children of Israel."
 (8:16)

 Maimonides teaches us that anyone "whose spirit has motivated him and whose perception has enlightened him to set himself apart [from mundane life] in order to stand before G-d and serve Him... has [by this fact] been hallowed as the holiest of the holy."
 (Mishneh Torah, Shemitah v'Yovel 13:13)